JustinDiament/PhotoMod/USEME.md

     - Click the Checkerboard button, then enter the number of squares and checkerboard size and select the two colors to use from the respective dropdowns to set the current layer image as the configured checkerboard
+        - Note that if a layer already exists within the image, a checkerboard can only be added to a new layer if it matches the dimensions of the existing layers.
+For examples of square images, reference _res/test/quetzal.jpg_, _res/test/quetzal.png_, and _ res/test/quetzal.ppm_.
+This applies to creating checkerboards through the menu as well

 ## Script Commands